Mrrvm/os_lusiadas_2/content/index.md

 ---
 ## theoretical grounds
-==This is where I explain the foundation of the project, why and how I am working on it.==
+This is where I explain the foundation of the project, why and how I am working on it.

 [[grounds2#How can experimental writing can deconstruct the celebrated narratives of colonialism that define Portuguese national identity?]]